 When you start planning a vacation, the world is at your fingertips.
 Where will you travel next?
 How will you get there?
 What is waiting for you once you arrive?
 There are some locations, however, that you will never be allowed to visit, mostly for good reason!
 In this article, we are going to explore the locations that you either will never want to visit, or are just dying to find out what is there.

-1. Snake Island, Brazil
+1. Snake Island (Brazil)

 Located off the coast of Brazil, Snake Island contains Golden Lancehead Vipers.
 These snakes have venom that can melt human skin and kill extremely quickly.
-The Brazilian government has forbidden any travellers from stepping onto this island as it is predicted that there are around 4000 snakes, which equates to one snake per square meter.
+The Brazilian government has forbidden any travelers from stepping onto this island as it is predicted that there are around 4000 snakes, which equates to one snake per square meter.
 This location is definitely a nightmare concept for many.

-2. Area 51, Nevada
+2. Area 51 (Nevada)

 If you don’t know what Area 51 is, you have some Googling to do!
 Area 51 is a government facility that conducts tests on…well, we aren’t sure what.
 In the past it was used to test certain aircrafts, which is what many people misunderstood as seeing Alien saucers flying through the sky.
 But this was years ago…so what happens now?
 We can only guess what is going on, but this area was not officially acknowledged by the government to exist until around 2013.

-3. North Sentinel Island, Andaman
+3. North Sentinel Island (Andaman)

 A fascinating island located off the coast of Thailand contains one of the most untouched tribes in the world.
 This beautiful tropical island is surrounded by a large coral reef that will wreck any boat that approaches.
 If you happen to make it past the coral reef, just know that the tribe waiting for you is considered one of the most dangerous tribes and you will most likely be killed.
-In the early 2000’s, two fishermen got a little lost when they were out fishing and landed upon the shores of North Sentinel Island.
+In the early 2000s, two fishermen got a little lost when they were out fishing and landed upon the shores of North Sentinel Island.
 They were discovered by the tribe and then killed.
 India has tried countless times to create a relationship with this group of people to no avail.
-Currently, you are not allowed to go within a three mile radius of this island due to obvious safety concerns.
+Currently, you are not allowed to go within a three-mile radius of this island due to obvious safety concerns.

-4. Svalbard Global Seed Vault, Norway
+4. Svalbard Global Seed Vault (Norway)

 Created to stand the test of time, the Svarlbard Global Seed Vault contains 864, 309 samples of seeds from around the world.
-These seeds are protected from any disaster, man made or natural, to provide an opportunity to rebuild after any possible disaster in the future.
+These seeds are protected from any disaster, man-made or natural, to provide an opportunity to rebuild after any possible disaster in the future.
 It is located on an island called Svalbard in Iceland where very, very few people even have the keys to the building.
 Only a select few are able to go inside on days when they are accepting new seeds.

 This beautiful island is very young.
 It appeared in 1963 after a volcano erupted and caused this island to form.
-Today, no one is allowed to go near this island as it is one of the only land masses untouched by humans.
+Today, no one is allowed to go near this island as it is one of the only landmasses untouched by humans.
 Scientists are allowed to visit the island to study it but must clean up thoroughly after themselves.
-They sleep in a tiny cabin on bunkbeds in an effort to ensure minimal impact on the land.
+They sleep in a tiny cabin on bunk beds in an effort to ensure minimal impact on the land.

-7. Chapel of the Ark of the Covenant, Ethiopia
+7. Chapel of the Ark of the Covenant (Ethiopia)

 The Chapel of the Ark of the Covenant contains the two stone tablets that God gave Moses, containing the Ten Commandments.
 It is also claimed that Aaron’s Rod and a Pot of Manna is in the case as well.
-Manna is the edible substance given to the Isrealite people by God to sustain them during their travels in the dessert.
+Manna is the edible substance given to the Israelite people by God to sustain them during their travels in the desert.
 Only one priest is allowed to view the Arc, if anyone else sees it, it is claimed that they will implode.

 Founded in 1970, Pripyat was a busy city with 49,360 people.
 Unfortunately located near Chernobyl, Pripyat was permanently evacuated in 1986, the day after the nuclear disaster.

-9. Diego Garcia, British Indian Ocean Territory
+9. Diego Garcia (British Indian Ocean Territory)

 Once inhabited by 2000 people, Diego Garcia is a beautiful small island in the middle of the Indian Ocean.
 In 1973, the British evicted all inhabitants in order to allow the United States to build a Military Base on the entire island.
 Today it is still used for the American army.

-10. Lascaux Caves, France
+10. Lascaux Caves (France)

-11. Metro 2, Moscow
+11. Metro 2 (Moscow)

 Metro 2 are four lines of railroad estimated to be located about 50-200 meters underground that connects the Kremlin with the Federal Security Service.
 It is suggested that this railway was created during the reign of Joseph Stalin and is still used by the Ministry of Defence and Main Directorate of Special Programmes.

-12. Bank of England Vaults, England
+12. Bank of England Vaults (England)

-13. Jiangsu National Security Education Museum, China
+13. Jiangsu National Security Education Museum (China)

 This museum is only available to Chinese citizens.
 It contains many artifacts of the techniques and inventions used in the past hundreds of years to win wars and to dominate enemies.
 Photographs are absolutely not allowed in this building and guests are carefully admitted to see these historic artifacts.

-14. Javara Reserve, Brazil
+14. Javara Reserve (Brazil)

 The Javara Reserve is a heavily protected area of Brazil that is left untouched.
-After years of wondering whether or not there were tribes located in the Javara Reserve, images have been captured indicating tribes are still running in full force with long houses, huts and families inhabiting this dense land.
+After years of wondering whether or not there were tribes located in the Javara Reserve, images have been captured indicating tribes are still running in full force with longhouses, huts, and families inhabiting this dense land.

 The ever so mysterious room in North Korea.
-If you can even get into North Korea, Room 39 is definitely off limits due to it’s heavy involvement with much of the corruption throughout the country.
+If you can even get into North Korea, Room 39 is definitely off-limits due to its heavy involvement with much of the corruption throughout the country.
 It is alleged that North Korea is printing counterfeit American money to take the place of their own currency which is essentially worth next to nothing.
 But that’s not the only thing stored in Room 39.
 There are also a lot of illegal drugs stored in Room 39.
 Needless to say, you probably don’t want to go in there anyway.